IndiePass/indiepass-android/README.md

     micropub and microsub endpoints are optional, but at least one should be available.
 Token revoke happens when deleting an account.
 PKCE support for additional security when authenticating.
-  - Fediverse: Mastodon, Pleroma and Pixelfed - connect with the instance where you registered.
+  - Fediverse: Mastodon, Pleroma and Pixelfed.
 - Comes with a built-in anonymous user which allows reading channels and posts coming from https://indigenous.realize.be, https://mastodon.social, https://pleroma.site or https://pixelfed.social.
 Posts can be send to a custom